hpcc-systems/Solutions-ECL-Training/Taxi_Tutorial/README.md

 1. Defining the ECL application project structure
 2. Understanding the cluster setup
 3. Importing the data into Thor
-4. Clean the raw data and convert it to a standard form
+4. Clean the raw data
 5. Enrich the data
-6. Performing analysis and creating an attribute file
+6. Creating an attribute file
-7. Create a training dataset for training Generalized Linear Model to predict future trips
+7. Create a training dataset
-8. Build the GLM model
+8. Build the General Linear Model (GLM) to predict trip volume
+9. Export useful data for external consumption

 To understand these steps, let us consider a concrete example.
 We will start with Todd Schneider's excellent project at https://github.com/toddwschneider/nyc-taxi-data.
 The data contains 1.3 billion taxi and Uber trips originating in New York City.